Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Modifying Child Support in 50/50 Custody Cases

-In 50/50 custody cases, significant changes in circumstances like shifts in income, employment status, or the child’s needs can trigger modifications in child support, often requiring child support decisions to be revisited.
+In 50/50 custody cases, significant changes in circumstances, such as shifts in income, employment status, or the child’s needs, can trigger modifications in child support, often requiring caregivers to revisit child support decisions.

 These modifications may be necessary to ensure that both parents or even just one parent, continue to provide adequate financial support for their child, considering the role of the other parent as well.